 Step 3 – How to use Google Search Console to index your site

 Google Search Console is a free tool by Google and is what we’ll use to request Google to crawl your website or blog.
 This tool will also help you manage any crawl, 404, or other errors related to your site.
 Let’s go through the steps to set up your account:

 - Head over to the Google Webmasters Search Console.
 You will need to log in to your Google account first to access it.
 There shouldn’t be much going on if you haven’t worked with it before.

-- Copy the link to your domain straight from the address bar and paste it into the text field in the middle of the screen.
-Then click on the ‘ADD A PROPERTY’ button.
+- Copy the link to your domain straight from the address bar and paste it into the ‘URL Prefix’ text field.
+Then click on the ‘CONTINUE’ button.

 - You will then be asked to verify the ownership of the domain.
-Select the ‘Alternate Methods’ tab and click on the ‘HTML tag’ option.
+Expand the ‘HTML Tag’ tab.
 A meta name tag will now appear on the screen.
 Select the whole tag and copy it.